Rival Schools: United by Fate: Ports

 After its initial arcade release, the game was ported to the PlayStation.
 The PlayStation version of the game came in two CDs.
 The first disc included the original arcade game and the standard modes included in most home versions of fighting games.
 Capcom enhanced the original game with animated introduction and ending sequences, as well as adding voice-over to the story mode in single player.
 The conversion also added two new characters, Hayato Nekketsu (a hotheaded physical education teacher) and Daigo Kazama (a teenage gang leader and the elder brother of Akira, who was a non-playable supporting character in the arcade version).

 The second disc, named the Evolution Disc, featured several new games to complement the arcade original.
 This disc included several minigames based on some of the students' activities and the Nekketsu Seisyun Nikki mode, a character creation mode in the form of a dating sim.
 In this mode, a player would be able to create a student and go through a typical school year.
 Over this time, the custom character could develop friendships with any of the characters at the various schools, which allowed to give the custom character moves and reveal bits and pieces about the existing characters and their backgrounds.
 Once the custom character was finished with the school year, it could be used in any of the normal fighting modes, save for the original Arcade game.

 Capcom translated most of the games on the Evolution Disc for the English localization, and planned to include the character creation mode (rebranded as "School Life") as well, but later abandoned it, citing the amount of time it would take to translate it from Japanese to English.
 The rest of the extra modes featured in the Evolution Disc were still included in the overseas versions.

+On February 23, 2012, Capcom re-released the PlayStation port on the Japanese PlayStation Network.